C14L/memory3/README.md

-Same memory game, but using AngularJS.
+Same memory game, using AngularJS.